ratson/conflake/API_GUIDE.md

 - Else if `${nixDir}/option` is a directory with a `default.nix`, it is imported
 - Else if `${nixDir}/option` is a directory, it results in an attrset with an attr for each importable item in the directory for which the values are the corresponding items imported.
-An importable item is a file ending with `.nix` or a directory containing a `default.nix`.
-This is the same as the conflake `importDir` function.
+An importable item is a file ending with `.nix`.

-To enable using a directory for an attrset that includes a `default` attribute, attr names can be escaped with an underscore.
-For example, `${nixDir}/nix/packages/_default.nix` will be loaded as `packages.default`.
+For example,
+`${nixDir}/nix/packages/default.nix` will be loaded as `packages.default`.

 Aliases for options can be set with the `nixDirAliases` option.
 For example, by default `nixDirAliases.nixosConfigurations = [ "nixos" ];` is set which means